Please indicate the type of vehicle you are hiring.

 Such as those sold by Virgin, TUI, Thomas Cook are sold on the same basis as if you were booking directly with an American website – so the same choices are open to you.

 We aim to help you find the best insurance company to meet the needs of your party when you hire a car.
 However, it is true to say that sometimes circumstances differ to a extent that more guidance is required.
 That’s where our industry leading customer service team come into their own.

-If you are still confused or just want to ruin your personal situation past an expert please don’t hesitate to contact us through our live chat facility or give us a call – you will be well on your way to finding your holiday car hire insurance in minutes!
+If you are still confused or just want to run your personal situation past an expert please don’t hesitate to contact us through our live chat facility or give us a call – you will be well on your way to finding your holiday car hire insurance in minutes!

 We offer discounts from a number of partners on our site.
 We do not promote individual percentage savings, as this might lead a user to choose their policy on the discount rather than the features, benefits and ultimate cost of the policy, which is the best way to choose cover.

 *The 'Over 30%' discount relates to daily worldwide excess insurance policies from carhireexcess.com.
 An 11 day policy is currently offered through MoneyMaxim at £29.59 compared to £43.89 directly from the insurer.
 Many other policies from the company and other insurers are also discounted.

 **Hertz charge £255.98 for one weeks Super Cover (Excess Waiver) to cover a Compact Elite Car such as a Fiat 500X in Rome Fiumicino, Italy.
 Policies through MoneyMaxim are available from £13.56 for the same period.